-Pavement Management is the process of managing the life cycle of roadways to maximize the pavement life and to minimize the maintenance costs.
-This process inventories the streets into maintainable segments followed by a survey to determine the surface condition and rideability.
-This process helps determine what maintenance practices should be used based on the pavement condition to help maximize the life of the roadway.
+Pavement Management is the process of managing the life cycle of roadways to maximize the pavement life while minimizing maintenance costs.
+This process inventories the street network into maintainable segments followed by surveys which rate the surface condition and rideability.
+The program and surveys help determine what maintenance practices should be used based on the pavement condition in order to maximize the life of the roadway.
 This analysis is usually followed with a multi-year maintenance plan that typically extends 40 years.
-Condition surveys are usually conducted every 3 years so changes in road conditions can be evaluated with maintenance treatments and deterioration rates.
+Condition surveys are usually conducted every 4-5 years so changes in road conditions can be evaluated in response to maintenance treatments and deterioration rates.

-In Salina, Engineering estimates about 273 centerline miles of roadway.
-There are about 258 miles (95%) paved streets (about 149 miles asphalt and 109 miles concrete), 8 miles (3%) of brick streets and 7 miles (2%) of unimproved roads or non-paved roads.
+The City consists of about 278 centerline miles (746 lane miles) of roadway, with 260 miles (94%) paved streets (about 147 miles asphalt, 19 asphalt over concrete, and 94 miles concrete), 9 miles (3%) of brick streets and 9 miles (3%) of unimproved chip seal or non-paved gravel roads.
 There are about 11 miles of private streets, not including alleys.

-In the past, Salina has used a number of maintenance methods to help extend the life of our asphalt and concrete streets.
-Asphalt maintenance practices have included pavement sealing, mill and inlay, micro-surfacing, chip sealing, ultrathin bonded asphalt surface (UBAS), asphalt overlay, and total street reconstruction.
-Concrete maintenance practices have included concrete patching, diamond profiling and total street reconstruction.
-Our brick streets have served the community well over the years, but many have been removed or have been overlaid with asphalt pavement due to sub-base stabilization problems and the wear and tear of heavier vehicles.
-Reconstructing brick streets is expensive.
+For many years, Salina has used a number of maintenance methods to help extend the life of our asphalt and concrete streets.
+Asphalt maintenance practices have included crack sealing, asphalt mill and inlay, micro-surfacing, chip sealing, ultrathin bonded asphalt surface (UBAS), asphalt overlay, and total street reconstruction.
+Concrete maintenance practices have included concrete pavement repair, concrete diamond grinding, concrete overlay and total street reconstruction.
+Brick streets have served the community well over the years and reconstructing a brick street is expensive.
 This labor intensive construction method can be twice the expense as a new concrete street, thus minimal maintenance is performed on brick streets to keep them drivable (but not always smooth).

 In 2001, the Department of Public Works purchased a Pavement Management Software Program and contracted for a pavement condition survey.
 The information was used to inventory our network of streets, determine the roadway surface and provide data on surface and structural conditions.
-Between 2008-2010, the Public Works Department updated the CarteGraph software and the street inventory, linked the CarteGraph software to the GIS, divided the streets into 1-4 block pavement segments and installed software to track routine street improvements.
+Between 2008-2010, the Public Works Department updated this software and the street inventory dividing the streets into 1-4 block pavement segments while using the software to track routine street improvements.
 Each street segment was then linked to a GIS map coverage for easier presentation.

 On August 19, 2013, the Department of Public Works, Engineering Work Group provided this Pavement Management System PowerPoint to the City Commission and interested parties.